 Our application checklist will help guide you through the process.

 Request an information packet.

 The doctoral admissions committee may request a personal interview as part of the application process.
 Applicants will be notified in writing as soon as possible regarding decisions on admission.
-The GSSW should be notified immediately of any change of plans or address after the application is submitted.
+BC Social Work should be notified immediately of any change of plans or address after the application is submitted.